- CSR Activities

 From fiscal 2013, we united our annual report and CSR report into a single publication, the NYK Report.

 -Mission: Preserving Marine Environment and Biodiversity for the Rich Sea-

-NYK has supported “Kishu Minabe Sea Turtle Research Project*1” launched by the authorized NPO EarthWatch Japan*2.
-Seventeen NYK group employees volunteered to participate in the research which was conducted in July, 2016.
+Since 2016, NYK has supported “Kishu Minabe Sea Turtle Research Project*1” launched by the authorized NPO EarthWatch Japan*2.
+Thirteen NYK group employees volunteered to participate in the research which was conducted in July, 2017.